- Learn to guide the core mindfulness practices found in the secular mindfulness training, Finding Peace in a Frantic World by Mark Williams.

 - Email the following to Cmenard@illinois.edu

-- A brief essay of no more than 500 words addressing the following questions: How has mindfulness meditation had an impact your life?
+- A brief essay of no more than 500 words addressing the following questions: How has mindfulness meditation had an impact on your life?
+What is your current mindfulness practice?
 Why do you want to take the instructor course?
-What is your current mindfulness practice?
 Also include when you completed the 8-week U of I Mindfulness Training class, 10-week Finding Peace in a Frantic World class, or equivalent and who taught the class.

 - 10-week training meets for 2-hours each week